Vladmun1337/Image-editor-in-C/README.md

 then freed.

-	EXIT will free all resources and end the program.
+**EXIT** will free all resources and end the program.
 If no image is loaded, a specific message will be printed before exit.

 An invalid command will trigger a message and the program will catch any residual information written on that line to avoid interpreting them as individual commands.

-	Every command is dependent of the "check" variable.
+Every command is dependent of the *check* variable.
 If its value is 1, it shows that an image is loaded and permits a normal run of our commands.
 This variable is given the positive value only after a succesful load and is given 0 when a load crashes.